-Members of the Board undergo performance review through annual self-assessment using self-assessment questionnaires that help them assess their competence and independence as a body, commitment to corporate governance, transparency, committee activity, and audit and risk oversight.

-They also conduct a self-assessment of their Board committee memberships aided by questionnaires aimed to determine the effectiveness and fitness of the committee composition, processes undertaken by the committee in the course of conducting their oversight functions, and the tasks undertaken by the committee based on Board's mandate.
+Members of the Board undergo performance review through annual selfassessment of themselves through an adopted performance self-assessment questionnaires which will help them assess their competence and independence as a body, commitment to corporate governance, transparency, committee activity, and audit and risk oversight.
+They also conduct a self-assessment review of their Board committee memberships aided by questionnaires aimed to determine the effectiveness and fitness of the committee composition, processes undertaken by the committee in the course of conducting their oversight functions, and the tasks undertaken by the committee based on Board's mandate.

-Using performance management tools and assessment questionnaires, the Bank led by its Human Resource Management Department ensures the conduct of periodic performance reviews (monthly, quarterly, semi-annual, and annual) as it deemed fit and applicable to its employees for regularization, promotion, transfer to other fields, annual salary review, succession planning and training and development.
+Aided with the performance management tools and assessment questionnaires, the Bank led by its Human Resource Management Department ensures the conduct of periodic performance reviews (monthly, quarterly, semi-annual, and annual) as it deemed fit and applicable to its employees for regularization, promotion, transfer to other fields, annual salary review, succession planning and training and development.